bcrowell/bcrowell.github.io/faster_than_light/index.md

 scientist's spacetime displacement vector goes from A to C. The diagram is drawn the way she would draw it in her own frame of reference: she is at rest the whole time, so the arrow points straight up.
 At A she sends out a space probe to the right at a certain speed relative to her.
-It's programmed to cruise for a certain time, then, at event D, turn around blast its rocket engines so that it comes back at the same speed (again relative to her).
+It's programmed to cruise for a certain time, then, at event D, turn around and blast its rocket engines so that it comes back at the same speed (again relative to her).
 It arrives back at event C. The scientist measures the time from A to C, so retrospectively she can identify the event B that was at the mid-point.
 Based on this experiment, she can say that events B and D were simultaneous.
 (This procedure is referred to as Einstein synchronization of events B and D.)

-So according to this observer, her own vector is purely in the time direction, while a vector from B to D, →, would be purely spatial, i.e., she says that B and D are simultaneous.
+So according to this observer, her own vector is purely in the time direction, while a vector from B to D, →, would be purely spatial.

 We can't say that B and D are simultaneous in any *absolute* sense.
 An observer in a different state of motion would say that they weren't.
 But to her, they are.
-The fact that they are simultaneous *to her* can be summarized as a fact about her vector, which looks like this ↑, and the B-D vector, which looks like this →.
+The fact that they are simultaneous *to her* can be summarized as a fact about the relationship between her own vector, which looks like this ↑, and the B-D vector, which looks like this →.
 They look perpendicular when drawn this way, in this frame, so we say that they're
 "orthogonal."
 When we have a metric (her ability to have a clock), we get this kind of definition of orthogonality for free.
 But the rules of orthogonality, like the rules of length-measurement for vectors, are not the ones we would guess from the representation of